 The trust does not tolerate fraud.
 Where instances of fraud are found the Finance Director or the Accounting Officer will notify the ESFA and the police.
+(See Fraud, Theft & Bribery Policy for more details)

 76. Whistleblowing

 - 76.1 The whistleblowing policy is agreed by the trustees. - 76.2 Any concerns raised by whistleblowers will be responded to properly and fairly.